-The captivating city of Istanbul, the fantastical rock forms of Cappadocia, the ancient ruins of Ephesus, and the glimmering Mediterranean and Aegean coastlines are the biggest draws in Türkiye, as Turkey is now known.
+The captivating city of İstanbul, the fantastical rock forms of Cappadocia (Kapadokya), the ancient ruins of Ephesus (Efes), and the glimmering Mediterranean and Aegean coastlines are the biggest draws in Türkiye.
 But every region of the country has something distinct to offer.

-The diversity of landscapes and heritage and Türkiye's rich culinary culture will surprise those who have never ventured beyond the beautiful beaches that dot the coastline.
-However, even though it’s easy to get around in Türkiye, the country has so much to see and do that you'll never tackle it all in one trip.
+The diversity of landscapes and heritage and Türkiye's rich culinary culture will surprise travelers who have never ventured beyond the beautiful beaches that dot the coastline.
+However, even though it’s easy to get around in Türkiye, the country has so much to see and do that you'll never tackle it all in a single itinerary.

-It's highly likely that your flight route to Türkiye will take you through Istanbul, so set aside at least a few days to explore this dynamic global metropolis before heading out around the country.
-To help you plan the rest of your trip, here are the top places to visit in Türkiye.
+It's highly likely that your flight route to Türkiye will take you through İstanbul, so set aside at least a few days to explore this dynamic metropolis before heading out into the countryside.
+Fill the rest of your trip at these other top places to visit in Türkiye.

 Best for ancient sites and modern neighborhoods

-One of the world’s greatest cities, Istanbul should be on every traveler’s must-visit list.
-Highlights in the Sultanahmet district such as the Hagia Sophia – the city's famous Byzantine basilica-turned-mosque – and the lavish palace of the Ottoman sultans attest to the city’s centuries-long history as the hub for powerful empires.
+One of the world’s greatest cities, İstanbul should be on every traveler’s must-visit list.
+The city's highlights in the Sultanahmet district such as the Hagia Sophia – the city's famous Byzantine basilica turned mosque – and the lavish palace of the Ottoman sultans attest to the city’s centuries-long history as a hub for powerful empires.

-But set aside some time to experience Istanbul as it is today.
-Go cafe- or bar-hopping in the hip Kadıköy neighborhood, wander the backstreets of more conservative Fatih, or peruse contemporary art in Beyoğlu and ride the historic İstiklal Caddesi tram.
+But set aside some time to experience İstanbul and its many neighborhoods as they are today.
+Go cafe- or barhopping in hip Kadıköy, linger at a hamam, wander the backstreets in Fatih, peruse contemporary art in Beyoğlu, and ride the historic İstiklal Caddesi tram.

 2. Cappadocia